anunezb18/advanced-programming/project/README.md

   - Users: They are the final users of the platform, who contribute with reviews and rating of each film.
   - Developers: People who are going to create, design and code the project.

+## Tools

+The application is going to be created with phyton in the backend and for the frontend Django.
+The database tool is SQLAlchemy and PostgreSQL.